Annex SL in ISO 14001:2015

 Annex SL is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.

-“Annex SL” further addresses these issues by creating a “template” upon which ISO MSS are to be built in the future.
+Annex SL addresses Integration issues by creating a “template” upon which ISO MSS are to be built in the future.
 Written primarily as a guide to those who draft the standards, the core of Annex SL consists of 8 clauses and 4 appendices that encompass a “high level structure” (essentially shared high level concepts among standards), shared terms/definitions and actual shared clause titles and text.
 Examples of “high level structure” covered by Annex SL include areas ranging from support to operations, and leadership to planning.
-(This article from the ISO/IEC JTCG chair and secretary lists each structural area touched by Annex SL.)

 Building Standards Specificity On Annex SL’s Mandated Structure